ppgia-unifor/resilience-bench/README.md

 #### Local file system

 1. Make sure the `AWS_BUCKET_NAME` and `AWS_OUTPUT_PATH` variables are not defined.
-2. Specify the path to a local folder inside the `scheduler` service container where the tests results will be stored (e.g., `/opt/app/resilience-tests`) by defining the `DISK_PATH` variable in the `enviroment` section of the `scheduler` service.
+2. Specify the path to a local folder inside the scheduler service container where the tests results will be stored (e.g., '/opt/app/resilience-tests') by defining the `DISK_PATH` variable in the 'eviroment' section of the scheduler service.
-3. Edit the `volumes` section of the `scheduler` service to map the selected local folder inside the `scheduler` service container to a local folder in the host machine (e.g., `./results`).
+3. Edit the 'volumes' section of the scheduler service to map the selected local folder inside the scheduler service container to a local folder in the host machine (e.g., './results').

     ```yaml
     environment: